Invisible Illness: How I Look Doesn’t Reflect How I Feel

 I survived cardiac arrest in January 2018.
 Full disclosure: I survived a health insurance denial in January 2018.

 Did I smoke?
-No.
+Never.

 Take drugs?
-No.
+Never.

 Have high blood pressure?
 No.